joseph-flinn/site/frontend/posts/retro-success-psychological-safety.md

 observations of situations and behavior which is the key to success in the SBI Feedback framework ("Use Situation-Behavior-Impact (SBI)™ to Understand Intent").
-I have often found my expectations not being met by engineers on my team, only to come to the realization that the observations that I thought I had was my brain creating gap fillers in the data that was available for me to try to understand the situation.
+I have often found my expectations not being met by engineers on my team, only to come to the realization that the observations that I thought I had were my brain creating gap fillers in the data that was available for me to try to understand the situation.
 This is a normal function of the brain--looking for patterns and trying to explain what is being observed.
 But it is extremely risky to act on conclusions drawn from these observations as they have a high chance of not being founded in reality.

 When expectations are not met, there is a high chance that any of these conclusions based on brain-created data cause an emotional hook or amygdala hijack (Brown 2018).
 Brown calls this process "the stories we tell ourselves".
-Brown goes on to describe that every person has different way of physically responding when the amygdala is hijacked.
+Brown goes on to describe that every person has a different way of physically responding when the amygdala is hijacked.
 Identifying your own response is an important step to being able to use that trigger to become aware of the hijacking in the moment, pause, take a step out of the emotional thoughts and reevaluate from a more rational mindset to verify that the